Meiktila: Climate

 Meiktila has a hot semi-arid climate (Köppen BSh), marginally too dry to qualify as a tropical savanna climate (Aw).
 Temperatures are hot throughout the year, and the months before the monsoon (March to May) are sweltering, with average maxima around 36 °C. There is a winter dry season (November–April) and a summer wet season (May–October); however the wet season rainfall is much lower than most of Indochina because of the rain shadow of the Arakan Mountains to the west.

 Culture

+Meiktila has 44 Buddhist pagodas as of 2020.
+The most well-known pagodas are located on the lakefront, although they exist throughout the town in both upland and lowland areas.
+Below is a table of 10 of the main pagodas in Meiktila:

+Other, lesser-visited pagodas include ones in the Aung Zaya and Yan Myo Aung quarters.

-The city's well-known Buddhist pagodas are Shwemyintin, Shweyinmi (asa Hteethonesint), Nagayon, Yele, Sutaung Pyi, Hpaung Daw U Pagoda and Phaungdawoo.
+The city's well-known pagodas are Shwemyintin, Shweyinmi (asa Hteethonesint), Nagayon, Yele, Sutaung Pyi, Hpaung Daw U Pagoda and Phaungdawoo.

 Education

 Meiktila is home to the Myanmar Aerospace Engineering University, a national university; and regional universities and colleges such as Meiktila University, Meiktila Institute of Economics, Computer University, Meiktila, Technological University, Meiktila and Meiktila Education College.

 Of the city's six public Basic Education High Schools, BEHS 1 Meiktila or Royal High School is considered the most selective.